peter88213/nvhelp-de/source/import_menu.rst

    the ODF documents open in *Writer* or *Calc* for editing.

    .. important::
-      If you split sections in your ODT document kann mannot import it while open in *Writer*.
+      If you split sections in your ODT document können Sienot import it while open in *Writer*.
       This is because *novelibre* cannot discard it when locked by *Writer*.